Kociamber/sketch/README.md

 ## Install and run locally
   * Clone repo with `git clone https://github.com/Kociamber/sketch.git`.
-  * Perform the required application setup with `mix setup`.
+  * Enter the folder (`cd sketch`) and perform required setup with `mix setup`.
   * Start the endpoint with `mix run` or `iex -S mix phx.server` (with interactive console).

 ## Usage

 To access LiveView based client visit [`localhost:4000`](http://localhost:4000) from your browser.

-After the setup your local storage is empty - you can quickly create (an assignement test fixture based) canvas you can run the seedfile with `mix seed`.
+After the setup your local storage is empty - you can quickly create (an assignment test fixture based) canvas you can run the seedfile with `mix seed`.

-To "clear" your storage simply delete `sketch_storage` file from the project's root directory.
+To "clear" your storage run `mix clear_storage` or simply delete `sketch_storage` file from the project's root directory.

 Browser's routes:
 ```